aplteam/Tatin/docs/TatinForContributors.md

 AIX is not supported.
 The PI is not officially supported but it will probably work anyway.

 You also need to have Git installed.

+While you can develop on any operating system, building a new version is currently only supported on Windows.
+This restriction is likely to be lifted in a later version.

 ## Tatin is managed by Cider